wilsonh1/ClubSignIn2/commands.md

         - Sheet ID: `update [club id] sheet [sheet id]`
         - Client email: `update [club id] client_email [address]`
         - Private key: `update [club id] private_key [key]`
+        - If you need to update your service account, also send me the JSON file with the new credentials.
     - Sign in key: `update [club id] key [key]`
         - Updating the sign in key will create a new column in the sheet.
 Header includes the key, date, and meeting total.
         - Keys must be unique for each meeting.
 Do not include any spaces in your key.